Noeska/illegiblesemantics/projects/proj-2.md

 ##### Konow, D. *Bang Your Head: The Rise and Fall of Heavy Metal*, 2002.
 ##### Konow, D. LA Weekly: Drummer Gene Hohlan Was Just 18 When He Recorded an '80s Thrash Classic. https://www.laweekly.com/drummer-gene-hoglan-was-just-18-when-he-recorded-an-80s-thrash-classic/, 2017.
 ##### Lombardo, D. Loudwire: Dave Lombardo - Wikipedia: Fact or Fiction? https://www.youtube.com/watch?v=LKppPspVNDs, 2015.
+##### Lusty, H. Heavy Metal Microgenres.
+In A.H.
+Stevens, M.C.
+O'Donnell, ed.
+The Microgenre: A Quick Look at Small Culture, 167, 2020.
 ##### Manea, I.-M. Primal Roots: Ancestry and Race in Extreme Music Discourse.
 In *Proceedings of IAC-SSaH 2015: International Academic Conference on Social Sciences and Humanities in Prague 2015*, 2015.
 ##### Mengerink, M.A.
 Hitler, the Holocaust, and Heavy Metal Music: Holocaust Memory and Representation in the Heavy Metal Subculture, 1980-Present.
 In S.T.
 Horsfall, J.-M. Meij, and M. Probstfield, ed. *Music Sociology: Examining the Role of Music in Social Life*, 2013.
 ##### Miranovic, M. Metal Sound Magazine: Falkenbach: Heathen Pride https://metal-sound.net/falkenbach-heathen-pride, 2005.